-Revision Adoption Date Action Change Tracking 0 July 29, 2016 New appendix New Decision D-2016-119 issued by the Régie de l'énergie: Adoption of the standard and Its Québec appendix Suspension of the application of the standard and its Québec appendix for entities that have generation facilities for industrial use.
-1 September 16, 2016 Decision D-2016-138 issued by the Régie de l'énergie postponing the effective date in regards to "high" or "medium" impact BES Cyber Systems.
+Revision Adoption Date Action Change Tracking 0 July 29, 2016 New appendix Decision D-2016-119 issued by the Régie de l'énergie: Adoption of the standard and Its Québec appendix Suspension of the application of the standard and its Québec appendix for entities that have generation facilities for industrial use.
+New 1 September 16, 2016 Decision D-2016-138 issued by the Régie de l'énergie postponing the effective date in regards to "high" or "medium" impact BES Cyber Systems.
+Revision 2 March 21, 2017 Decision D-2017-031 issued by the Régie de l'énergie: Lifts the suspension of the application of the standard and its Québec appendix for entities that have generation facilities for industrial use Sets the effective dates for entities that have generation facilities for industrial use.
 Revision